1homas/ISE_with_Meraki_in_AWS/README.md

 ## Manual Configuration in AWS Console and Meraki Dashboard

-In case you wondered exactly what these scripts are doing ... here is how to do it the hard way!
-It's good to understand what the time spent on automation is saving you from!
+In case you wondered exactly what these Ansible playbooks are doing ... here is how to do it the hard way!
+If you want to do it the old-fashioned way or just understand what the time spent on automation is saving you from!

 ### Create an SSH Key Pair

-Your example AWS instance(s) will have a public IP address so anyone can - and will - eventually find it and try to login and use it.
+Your AWS instance(s) will have a public IP address so anyone can - and will - eventually find it and try to login and use it.
 For this reason, AWS does not allow the use of normal passwords.
 Instead, they use a private/public cryptographic key pair which is *much* stronger than a password.

 1. Login to the [Amazon Web Services (AWS) Console](https://console.aws.amazon.com) as a root user (not IAM user) of your account
 2. Verify or choose your **Region** in the drop-down menu next to your account name